 RSL Giles St Aubyn Awards for Non-Fiction

-The Royal Society of Literature is establishing annual awards for first-time writers of non-fiction – in perpetuity – because of a generous bequest from author and RSL Fellow Giles St Aubyn.
+The Royal Society of Literature has established annual awards for first-time writers of non-fiction – in perpetuity – because of a generous bequest from author and RSL Fellow Giles St Aubyn.
 Giles St Aubyn, who died in 2015 aged 89, wrote 14 non-fiction books and taught history for nearly 40 years at Eton College.
 A nephew of Vita Sackville-West, he counted John Betjeman, John le Carré and The Queen Mother among his friends.
 Read the press release announcing the Awards.
 The new awards build on the RSL’s experience of a previous form of non-fiction awards, generously supported by Jerwood Charitable Foundation from 2004 to 2016.
 More information on the RSL Jerwood Awards.

 The 2017 Awards

 The recipients of the inaugural RSL Giles St Aubyn Awards for first commissioned works of non-fiction were:

 £10,000 – David Farrier Footprints: In Search of Future Fossils (4th Estate, 2019)

 £5,000 – Lisa Woollett Scavenging (John Murray, 2019)